 Lack of content curation

 If you can bring the marketing and sales team together, you can create the social selling curation dream team.
 Both teams have a shared interest in keeping clients and prospects engaged and moving through the funnel.
 Content curation for social selling is a shared activity that aligns sales and marketing.
 Marketing teams can find and recommend content for sales teams.
 Marketing teams can use curated content as a source of inspiration for new original content.
 Curation should be a part of the overall content marketing strategy, reducing the pressure to create new content and providing ideas for future blog articles/posts and original content.

 Collaboration on content creation

-It’s important the sales team is brought into the content creation stage where content is developed with marketing’s editorial plan.
+It’s essential the sales team is brought into the content creation stage, where content is developed with marketing’s editorial plan.
 For your content to be really useful, your sales and marketing teams must collaborate.
 It’s also important to share the results of your content marketing efforts with sales.
-It could be as simple as creating a monthly content marketing return on investment (ROI) R.
+It could be as simple as creating a monthly content marketing return on investment (ROI).

 Reporting and analysis